Pisush/go_for_complete_beginners/course_outline.md

 # Meeting #6 - Graduation event
 ## Going online
 - First hour for last questions and fixes
-- Upload the code to github
+- Upload the code to GitHub
 - Demo to classmates
 - Consider bringing a motivation speaker
 - Introduce further GoBridge material
 - Suggest attending meetups
 - Remind to keep using slack